Reviewing Magenta Therapeutics Inc. (MGTA)'s and Epizyme Inc. (NASDAQ:EPZM)'s results | New Business Observer

 |115.26%

-For the past year Magenta Therapeutics Inc.’s stock price has bigger growth than Epizyme Inc.
+For the past year Magenta Therapeutics Inc. was more bullish than Epizyme Inc.

 Summary